CornellDB/cornelldbseminar/index.md

 He received his PhD in 2015 from the University of Trento.
 He was also visiting Yahoo!
 Labs in Barcelona, and Microsoft Research Asia in Beijing.

 ## Talk by Laurel Orr

+### Abstract

+There is a paradigm shift in machine learning pipelines where hand-turned downstream model pipelines are being replace by “foundation model ecosystems”.
+Foundation models are large, commoditized architectures trained on massive corpora without any manual labels or features.
+Once pretrained, foundation models can be adapted to numerous downstream systems, resulting in higher quality downstream systems that are easier to maintain.
+One critical application of foundation models is their use in pretraining embeddings for entities in a knowledge base that are then integrated into systems such as QA, recommendation, and data integration.
+As entities are continuously being updated and added to a knowledge base, an outstanding challenge is how to update the entity embeddings to encode any new updates without having to pay the high cost of retraining the model from scratch.

+This talk will have two parts.
+In the first, I will introduce foundation model ecosystems and why they are fundamentally changing the way in which engineers build and train models.
+In the second part, I will dive into the challenge of how to maintain and update entity embeddings in these foundation model ecosystems.

+### Bio

+Laurel Orr is currently a PostDoc at Stanford working with Chris Ré in the Hazy Research Lab.
+In August of 2019, she graduated with a PhD from Paul G Allen School for Computer Science and Engineering at the University of Washington in Seattle.
+She was part of the Database Group and advised by Dan Suciu and Magdalena Balazinska.
+She was a 2020 winner of the IC Postdoc Research Fellowship Program and one of the 2015 winners of the NSG GRFP in Compute Science.

+Her research interests are broadly at the intersection of machine learning and data management.
+She focuses on how to manage the end-to-end lifecycle of self-supervised embedding pipelines.
+This includes problems of how to better train, maintain, monitor, and patch the embedding models and their use downstream.